Policies and Procedures

 4) Civil Discourse.

 The Lion’s Roar strongly believes it should be a civil place for individuals, groups, and ideas.
 Purposefully insulting and hostile language or personal threats are not welcome here.
-If a commenter directly or indirectly threatens the physical or mental well-being of a community member or an individual or group.
+If a commenter directly or indirectly threatens the physical or mental well-being of a community member, an individual, or a group.
 In that case, the editorial staff may remove the commenter immediately.
 Also, if a credible threat is made against an individual or group, the editorial staff may remove it.
 The occurrence is also likely to be reported to law enforcement agencies.
 The Lion’s Roar will cooperate with them to any extent requested.
 Commenters should never post identifiable information to The Lion’s Roar comments section for the privacy and protection of all community members.
-Identifiable information includes but is not limited to exact full names, addresses, physical locations, phone numbers, or email addresses.
+Identifiable information includes, but is not limited to, exact full names, addresses, physical locations, phone numbers, or email addresses.
 Any comments that contain this information may be deleted.
 Individuals wishing to reveal personal information are cautioned to limit the scope and detail of such information.
-University students and faculty/staff may find it helpful or useful to include their classification and major or title and department information.
+University students and faculty/staff may find it helpful to include their classification and significant, or their title and department.
 Still, they should never reveal the following: W#, classification, grades, residence hall, or other private details.

 Q: I posted a comment.
 Why can’t I see it on The Lion’s Roar’s website?

 A: Please be aware that not all comments may appear directly on The Lion’s Roar site.
-Some are removed before posting if found in violation of these community standards.
+Some are removed before posting if they are found to violate these community standards.
 Additionally, editors may decide to turn off commenting on a post for various reasons from time to time.
 If a commenter feels their comment has been removed in error, or if there is a technical issue, please get in touch with The Lion’s Roar for further assistance.

 Q: Why do my posts never appear in The Lion’s Roar comments section?

-A: If users have repeatedly posted comments that have violated these community standards, The editorial staff may block their comments from appearing on the site.
-Examples include inappropriate comments that contain insults, attacks, and abuse towards other users or groups or have trolled or hijacked comment threads.
+A: If users have repeatedly posted comments that have violated these community standards, the editorial staff may block their comments from appearing on the site.
+Examples include inappropriate comments that contain insults, attacks, or abuse towards other users or groups, or that have trolled or hijacked comment threads.

 Q: Is advertising in the comments allowed?

-Although the above information focuses on The Lion’s Roar website and primarily the comments section, this policy applies to all versions of our publication regardless of the medium utilized.
+Although the above information focuses on The Lion’s Roar website, primarily the comments section, this policy applies to all versions of our publication, regardless of the medium used.

-Submissions and letters to the Editor are welcomed, but the Editor of The Lion’s Roar reserves the right to edit all submissions for grammar, libel and available space or refuse publication without notification.
-Submissions must include the author’s full name and phone number, email, or other contact information (for use as verification by our staff and will not be published).
+Submissions and letters to the Editor are welcome.
+Still, the Editor of The Lion’s Roar reserves the right to edit all submissions for grammar, libel and available space or refuse publication without notification.
+Submissions must include the author’s full name and phone number, email, or other contact information (for use as verification by our staff and will not be published.
 Faculty and staff members should include their titles and department.
-Students should include their classification and major area of study.
+Students should include their classification and significant area of study.
 The author understands that the editorial staff of The Lion’s Roar will edit the submission by submitting an article for publication.

 As previously mentioned above, all views expressed in The Lion’s Roar are those of the author and, if unsigned, those of The Lion’s Roar staff.
 These views should not be interpreted as the views of the administration, faculty, staff or students of Southeastern Louisiana University.

 The Lion’s Roar is a designated public forum.
 Student editors have the authority to make content decisions without censorship or prior approval.
-The Lion’s Roar also defends the rights of student journalists to freedom of speech and press as stated in the First Amendment of the Constitution of the United States of America.
+The Lion’s Roar also defends the rights of student journalists to freedom of speech and the press, as guaranteed by the First Amendment of the Constitution of the United States of America.

 The Lion’s Roar is distributed through the Office of Student Publications, part of the Division for Student Affairs at Southeastern Louisiana University.